The 5 Best Duramax LML Performance Mods

 Once you reach the 500whp mark you run into the second hurdle: the Allison 1000 transmission.
 Transmission tuning will help prolong the life of the Duramax A1000 but it will not stay reliable for too long when consistently pushing 500whp+.
 The first step is upgrading the torque converter which will handle about 750whp before the Allison needs to be fully built.

-LML Stock Turbo
+Stock Turbo

 Out of all Duramax engines the LML actually has the worst turbo.
 The stock turbo is good for around 525whp before it needs to be upgraded.
 For ~650whp you’ll want to upgrade to an aftermarket variable geometry turbo.
 Pushing 700whp+ you’ll want to get a fixed geometry turbo.

-LML Stock Block Power Limits
+Stock Block

 While the block, rods, and pistons were strengthened over the LBZ and LMM engines, the LML isn’t bulletproof.
 It can handle about 100whp more than those engines, making it good for about 700whp.
 Above those power levels the bottom end of the block including the pistons need to be upgraded.
 However, the pistons can crack about the 600whp mark, although it is more commonly seen on cars pushing beyond 650whp.